Lezaleas/Reviews-Churn/METHODOLOGY.md

 # 7. Statistics and Possible Biases

+A minimum sample-size threshold was established to determine when a category's repurchase rate can be considered statistically precise enough for interpretation.
+The target was a 95% confidence range of approximately ±1 percentage point around the expected 3% repurchase rate.

+At a 3% repurchase rate, the standard error for 100 observations is approximately 1.7 percentage points.
+At 95% confidence, this produces an expected range of approximately ±3.3 percentage points.
+Since the margin of error decreases with the square root of the sample size, approximately 1,100 observations are required to reduce the 95% margin of error to ±1 percentage point.

+**A practical threshold of 1,100 observations** was therefore adopted.
+Categories below this threshold were not excluded, but their results should be interpreted with greater caution due to their lower statistical precision.

-The following table is the result of calculating the p-value of each resulting category against the hypothesis of 2.99% repurchase rates displayed by the general population
+The following table is the result of calculating the p-value of each resulting category against the hypothesis of 2.99% repurchase rate displayed by the general population:

 ```sql
 WITH category_stats AS (